Moonpig/moonpig-training-code-katas/README.md

 # moonpig-training-code-katas
-A repository containing katas the we have tried at Moonpig
+A repository containing katas that we have tried at Moonpig